Suaroman/networktrace/README.md

 # TraceRoller: A TCPDump Rolling Trace Tool

 `TraceRoller.sh` is a user-friendly tool that allows users to capture network traffic in a rolling trace fashion using `tcpdump`, all within a `tmux` session.
-This ensures that even if your SSH session is disconnected or you log out, the capture will continue to run.
+This means that even if your SSH session is disconnected or you log out, the capture will continue to run.

+**How it works:**

+- **Rolling Trace Files:** The tool captures traffic into `.pcap` files that roll over.
+Each file is limited to 500MB, and a maximum of 20 such files are created.
+This configuration allows the tool to capture up to 10GB of trace data before it starts overwriting the oldest traces.

+- **Session Management:** The trace capture operates within a `tmux` session, which allows it to persist beyond the lifespan of the initiating shell or SSH session.
+This offers uninterrupted trace collection even if the user disconnects or logs out.

+- **Port Specification:** By default, the tool captures traffic on port `10001`.
+However, you can specify any port or set of comma-separated ports as an argument to focus the trace on specific traffic.

+- **Easy Management:** You can start, stop, check the status of, or list the `tmux` sessions using the provided commands.

 &nbsp;
 &nbsp;